teremterem/MiniAgents/README.md

 TOTAL NUMBER OF MESSAGES FROM AGGREGATOR: 4
 ```

-The specific order of print statements is due to the asynchronous nature of the agents.
-The `aggregator_agent` starts
+This specific order of print statements is due to the way asynchronous agents are designed in this framework.
+Notice,
-and finishes quickly because it doesn't actually call `agent1` and `agent2` - as you can see, there is no `await`
-inside `aggregator_agent`.
-Instead, it immediately replies with **promises** to call those agents and return their
-responses.
+that you don't see any `await` or `yield` statements in any of the agent functions above.
+Agent functions are defined
+as `async`, so you could have `await` statements inside of them for various reasons if you needed to.
+The agents from
+the example above just don't need that.

+None of the agent functions start executing upon any of the calls to the `inquire()` method.
+Instead, in all cases
+the `inquire()` method immediately returns with **promises** to "talk to the agents" (**promises** of sequences of
+**promises** of response messages, to be super precise - see `MessageSequencePromise` and `MessagePromise` classes for
+details).

 As long as the global `start_asap` setting is set to `True` (which is the default - see the source code of `Promising`,
-the parent class of `MiniAgents` context manager for details), the actual processing of the calls to those two agents
+the parent class of `MiniAgents` context manager for details), the actual agent functions will start processing at the
-will start at the earliest task switch.
-In this example it is going to be the at the beginning of the first iteration
+earliest task switch (the behaviour of `asyncio.create_task()`, which is used under the hood).
+In this example it is
-of the `async for` loop inside the `main` function.
+going to be the at the beginning of the first iteration of the `async for` loop inside the `main` function.

-Mind you, this is not specifically because the aforementioned loop is trying to consume the responses that should come
+Keep in mind that this is not specifically because the aforementioned loop is trying to consume the responses that
-from those agents.
-If there was some other, unrelated task switch before any attempt to consume the responses (let's say
+should come from those agents.
+If there was some other, unrelated task switch before any attempt to consume the
-`await asyncio.sleep(1)`), the processing of the calls to those agents would have started upon this other, unrelated
+responses (let's say `await asyncio.sleep(1)` some time before the loop), the processing of the agent functions would
-task switch.
+still have started, but now upon this other, unrelated task switch.

-**NOTE:** You can play around with setting `start_asap` to `False` for individual agent calls, but setting it to
+⚠️ **NOTE:** You can play around with setting `start_asap` to `False` for individual agent calls if for some reason you
-`False` globally for the whole system is not recommended because it can lead to deadlocks.
+need to: `some_agent.inquire(request_messages_if_any, start_asap=False)`.
+However, setting it to `False` for the whole
+system globally is not recommended because it can lead to deadlocks. ⚠️

 **TODO** show an very simple example where you do `miniagent.start_inquiry()` and then do `.send_message()` two times
 and then call `.reply_sequence()` (instead of all-in-one `miniagents.inquire()`)